Satyam-193/Satyam-193/README.md

 - 👋 Hi, I’m @Satyam-193
 - 👀 I’m interested in breaking security for good.
 - 🌱 I’m currently working as a Security Researcher.
-- 💞️ I’m looking to collaborate on Netwrok security.
+- 💞️ I’m looking to collaborate on Network security.
 - 📫 you can reach out to me on linkedin, twitter.

 ## 🌐 Contact Me: